-- One to three months in advance, the school submits its Self Study Report to the PAIS office and committee Chair.
+- Two months in advance, the school submits its Self Study Report to the PAIS office and committee Chair.
 A Visiting Evaluation Committee is formed.
-The school makes arrangements for and funds transportation, lodging, and meals for the members of the visiting committee.
+The school makes arrangements for the visit and funds transportation, lodging, and meals for the members of the visiting committee.

 - The three and one-half day evaluative visit takes place.

 - The Visiting Evaluation Committee develops its report and submits the report to the PAIS Commission for Accreditation.

 - At a regularly scheduled meeting, the Commission reviews the report of the committee visiting and renders a decision to recommend to accredit or not accredit the school for ratification by the full Board of Directors of PAIS at its next scheduled meeting.
 These meetings are usually within a few months of the evaluative visit.

 Peer Evaluation Committees

 Each school’s evaluation committee is made up of experienced teachers and administrators from PAIS accredited member schools; in other words, committees are comprised of peer professionals rather than individuals employed solely to assess schools.
 Because each PAIS evaluation is conducted by peer professionals who understand independent schools and their operation, PAIS commendations and recommendations are based on actual and achievable goals.